The people’s pathway to new careers and stronger communities.

 unemployment rate for formerly incarcerated people, compared to 4% for the general population

-Stable communities and stronger economies starts with the Sullivan Training Network
+Stable communities and stronger economies start with the Sullivan Training Network

 How it works